Massive Botnet Attack: 800 Thousand Bank Transactions Sniffed

 A full analysis reveals the modus operandi of the attackers.
 Using vulnerable WordPress sites or by using stolen admin credentials for WordPress sites bought from the underground hacking market, these sites were first infected.
 Later, computers of visitors to these sites were infected by downloading malware by using either browser, flash, or pdf vulnerabilities.
 In some cases, legitimate newsletters sent by the WordPress websites have been used by sending emails to users and having infections inside these newsletters.

 The scale of the operation is huge.
 Many US banks’ users’ credential has been sniffed/stolen.
-There are 2 million unique IPs that have been found to be used by this botnet, the total computers affected being 500 thousand.
+There are 2 million unique IPs that have been found to be used by this botnet, the total number of computers affected is 500 thousand.
 About 52% of computers infected were running Windows XP, and a large number of infections have been via Internet Explorer.

 The botnet and the details of the operation should raise alarms and should make us realize the importance of securing our websites/computers.
 While India doesn’t seem to be a target of this botnet, the above kind of botnet can be replicated in India.